netdata/netdata/collectors/ioping.plugin/README.md

 # uncomment the following line - it should already be there
 ioping="/usr/local/bin/ioping"

-# set here all the directories/files/devices, you need to ping
+# set here the directory/file/device, you need to ping
-destinations="destination1 destination2 destination3"
+destination="destination"

 # override the chart update frequency - the default is inherited from netdata
-update_every=1
+update_every="1s"

-# the request size in bytes to ping the destinations
+# the request size in bytes to ping the destination
 request_size="4k"

 # other iping options - these are the defaults